apnadkarni/blt/man/BLT.rst

   Cells may contain data or may be empty.

 **blt::debug**
-  A simple Tcl command tracing facility useful for debugging Tcl code.
+  A simple TCL command tracing facility useful for debugging TCL code.
-  Displays each Tcl command before and after substitution along its level in the interpreter on standard error.
+  Displays each TCL command before and after substitution along its level in the interpreter on standard error.

 **blt::mesh**